mmsaki/solidity-patterns/src/functions-type/README.md

 - Can be declared as a storage variable
 - Function type in storage must be external
+  - Solidity 0.8.13 function can be declared in internal storage variable
   - [Securuty Issue #15716 Optimizer removes assembly block that initializes function](https://github.com/ethereum/solidity/issues/15716)

 ```solidity